USEPA/workshops/lessons/04_visualize_gis_data.md

 Although the maps we can create with `leaflet` are really nice, there is one downside.
 It is expected that the data are all in unprojected latitude and longitude, so if you have projected data, that will need to be converted back in to geographic coordinates.
 For us, we have examples of data that are already in the correct projection.

-One of the nice things about the `leaflet` interface is that it is really easy to work iteratively and build your maps by adding data and options to and exisitng leaflet map.
+One of the nice things about the `leaflet` interface is that it is really easy to work iteratively and build your maps by adding data and options to and existing leaflet map.
 So lest start with the bare minimum.

 ```r